Macron hosts 140 CEOs in pre-Davos charm offensive

 The Socialist Hollande hosted 34 world business leaders in 2014, while rightwinger Sarkozy rolled out the red carpet for 25 in 2011.

-"We've taken advantage of the fact that economic leaders are coming to Europe by inviting 100 CEOs of the biggest world companies and developing 100 projects with them for France," the presidency said.
+"We've taken advantage of the fact that economic leaders are coming to Europe by inviting 100 CEOs of the biggest world companies and developing 100 projects with them for France," a source in the presidency said.

+The bosses of Coca-Coca, Google, Siemens and Chinese e-commerce giant Alibaba, and the chief operating officer of Facebook, Sheryl Sandberg, are among those to have taken up the invitation.

+While Macron has been given much of the credit for boosting France's standing on the international stage foreign investment had already begun to pick up before his May 2017 election.

+But the investment has so far failed to make a significant difference on the jobs front, with France's unemployment rate still stuck at 9.7 percent -- nearly twice that of Britain or Germany.

+In tax terms, France has also benefited little from the presence of tech giants such as Google and Facebook -- a bone of contention for Macron, who is pushing for them to contribute more to state coffers.

-Macron will be flanked by 15 ministers at the conference, which comes the night before leaders from 60 countries and 1,700 businesses start descending on Davos for the world's most exclusive talking shop.
+He will be flanked by 15 ministers at Monday's conference, which comes the night before leaders from 60 countries and 1,700 businesses start descending on Davos for the world's most exclusive talking shop.

-The French president himself takes to the stage in Davos on Wednesday, where he is set to cut a contrasting figure with that of US President Donald Trump.
+The French president himself takes to the stage in Davos on Wednesday, where he is set to cut a contrasting figure to that of US President Donald Trump.

 While Trump campaigned on an anti-elitist platform that railed against globalisation, Macron has defended globalisation, though he will call for a more balanced form of it in his Davos speech.